 Many years ago, a friend and I set up a new fund for our giving to ministries.
 While both of us had our favorites, we wanted to do something other than simply write checks to those select few.
 We started looking for a way to create categories for our giving, thinking that would give us some guidance and diversity.
 After a search, we landed on Matthew 25 and the parable of the sheep and the goats.
 It looked like there were six acts of showing mercy (hunger, water, strangers, clothing, sickness, prison) that made the eternal difference and, wanting to be on the right side, we chose to name the fund “Sheep Fund.”
 We then divided our giving equally among the six by finding ministries focused on those issues.
 While a bit arbitrary and clearly not addressing all the complexity in the world, it was helpful in getting us started.

 I’ve seen others do something similar.
 It’s not as easy to find a focus as it might seem so we search for a name or phrase that we hope expresses to ourselves and others what we choose to guide our giving.
-Good examples of this would be “Find Us Faithful”; “Grace and Mercy”; Mustard Seed; and First Fruit
+Good examples of this would be “Find Us Faithful”; “Grace and Mercy”; Mustard Seed; and First Fruit.

 Of course, it is easy to have too narrow a focus.
 Some have taken the quote from James 1:27, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress.” to mean those are the only priorities for Christian giving.
 It’s not quite that simple, is it?